 Thirty-four experts completed the Delphi Round 1 survey.
-From the initial list of 73 teacher motivational behaviours, 21 reached consensus across all questions in Round 1 (relevance to SDT, targeted psychological need, and anticipated effect; see the Delphi Round 1 materials, results, and plots in Supplementary File 1; also available on the Open Science Framework at https://osf.io/apvyf/?view_only=5f7d11df23a142f58b7bf0080dad3e73).
-We applied the experts' qualitative feedback and included the 52 TMBs that did not reach consensus in the next round to be re-rated.
-Also, experts suggested 9 new TMBs which we added to the next survey.
-Also, experts substantially modified the descriptive information for 2 behaviours that reached consensus in round 1 (Allow for student input or choice, and Provide conditional positive regard).
-Because the modifications were substantial, we treated the behaviours as new items and asked experts to re-rate them in Round 3.
+From the initial list of 73 TMBs, 21 reached consensus across all questions in Round 1 (relevance to SDT, targeted psychological need, and anticipated effect; see the Delphi Round 1 materials, results, and plots in File 1 in the online supplemental materials; also available on the Open Science Framework at https://osf.io/apvyf/?view\ only=5f7d11df23a142f58b7bf0080dad3e73).
+We applied the experts' qualitative feedback and included the 52 TMBs that did not reach consensus in the next round to be rerated.
+Also, experts suggested nine new TMBs which we added to the next survey.
+Also, experts substantially modified the descriptive information for two behaviors that reached consensus in Round 1 (Allow for student input or choice, and Provide conditional positive regard).
+Because the modifications were substantial, we treated the behaviors as new items and asked experts to rerate them in Round 3.